ShiftLeftSecurity/sast-scan/README.md

 **Automatic project detection**

 Feel free to skip `--type` to enable auto-detection.
 Or pass comma-separated values if the project has multiple types.

-### Detailed documentation

-Please visit the official [documentation](https://slscan.io) site for scan to learn about the configuration and CI/CD integration options.

 ## Viewing reports